elysiajs/documentation/docs/essential/handler.md

 import { Elysia } from 'elysia'

 new Elysia()
+    // Equivalent to "new Response('hi')"
     .get('/', () => 'hi')
     .listen(3000)

-// The value returned from hi is an equivalent to "new Response('hi')"
 ```

 However, if you prefers an explicity Response class, Elysia also handles that automatically.